Ravenworks6/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 Thursday - Video-graph.
 We videoed each other on our phones and put them together in a line on the floor and pressed play.
 Reflective questions: How did you feel as a subject of a video?
 Did you notice your ego?
 How are we evolving with this device?
 How could we draw this activity?
 Did you feel more attachment to the phone than to your image?

 ## Second code entry
 Dogs age - I googled this one as I hadnt even started learning python let alone write a program.
 The youtube video I watched on this was too complex for being a simple equation so I ended up cobbling it together instinctively.
-It did not work so I had some help with another student who helped me define https://github.com/Ravenworks6/week2ResearchRepoDemo/blob/eeb6c7ad45034a9cd4538364a43866067926f2b3/code/python/dogsage.py
+It did not work so I had some help with another student who helped me define the float and fix the calculation to subtract 2 from the dogs age. https://github.com/Ravenworks6/week2ResearchRepoDemo/blob/eeb6c7ad45034a9cd4538364a43866067926f2b3/code/python/dogsage.py

 ## Week 4: